 - Connectivity – £7 / Week

-We hope this will help you make informed decisions in choosing your student city.
-These are just average ballpark figures and can vary depending on multiple factors.
-So once you’ve narrowed down your top cities feel free to reach out to our educational advisors for detailed information.
+We hope this will help you make informed decisions in choosing your location.
+These are just average figures and can vary depending on multiple factors.
+Remember that you can control your cost of living by planning beforehand.